MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 In both cases, you need to define a pipeline job first, either inline or by specifying an existing pipeline job.
 You can define pipelines in YAML and run them from the CLI, author pipelines inline in Python, or compose pipelines in Azure Machine Learning studio.
 You can create pipeline jobs locally or from existing jobs in the workspace.

 You can create v2 schedules for v2 or v1 pipeline jobs by using the studio UI, SDK v2, or CLI v2.
-You don't have to publish the pipelines first to set up schedules for existing pipeline jobs.
+You don't have to publish existing pipelines first to set up schedules for pipeline jobs.

 ### Define a time-based schedule with a recurrence pattern